-- 1 A majority of the courses in the American Sign Language/English Interpretation program are offered only via distance learning. - All courses in this program may be completed at the Goochland Campus except for the social/behavioral science and humanities/ fine arts electives, which may be completed at the Downtown Campus, Parham Road Campus, or via distance learning. - All courses in the Culinary Arts AAS degree may be completed at the Downtown Campus except HRI 119, which is offered only via distance learning. - 4 Completion of the courses in the EMS Paramedic AAS degree requires that most EMS courses be taken at local fire/EMS training centers. - 5 All courses in this program must be completed at local fire/EMS training centers. - Completion of the Hospitality Management AAS degree requires that courses be taken both at the Downtown Campus and via distance learning. - All courses in the Legal Office Technology CSC may be completed at the Parham Road Campus with the exception of AST 243, which is offered only via distance learning. - 8 All courses in the Management AAS, Retail Specialization, may be completed at the Parham Road Campus with the exception of MKT 220 and MKT 271, which are offered only via distance learning. - All courses in the Management AAS, Small Business Specialization, may be completed at the Parham Road Campus with the exception of BUS 260, which is offered only via distance learning. - All courses in this program are offered via distance learning with the exception of labs and clinicals, which must be completed at an approved site. - All courses in this program are offered via distance learning.
-Apprentice students are also required to complete 2,000 hours of on-the-job training per year, for a total of 6,000 hours. - Completion of the Substance Abuse Counseling Education Career Studies Certificate requires that some courses be taken via distance learning.
+- 1 A majority of the courses in the American Sign Language-English Interpretation program are offered only via distance learning. - 2 All courses in this program may be completed at the Goochland Campus except for the social/behavioral science and humanities/ fine arts electives, which may be completed at the Downtown Campus, Parham Road Campus, or via distance learning. - 3 All courses in the Culinary Arts AAS degree may be completed at the Downtown Campus except HRI 119, which is offered only via distance learning. - 4 Completion of the courses in the EMS Paramedic AAS degree requires that most EMS courses be taken at local fire/EMS training centers. - 5 All courses in this program must be completed at local fire/EMS training centers. - 6 Completion of the Hospitality Management AAS degree requires that courses be taken both at the Downtown Campus and via distance learning. - 7 All courses in this program can be completed online except for the seminar and project course. - 8 All courses in the Management AAS, Retail Specialization, may be completed at the Parham Road Campus with the exception of MKT 220 and MKT 271, which are offered only via distance learning. - 9 All courses in the Management AAS, Small Business Specialization, may be completed at the Parham Road Campus with the exception of BUS 260, which is offered only via distance learning. - 10 All courses in this program are offered via distance learning with the exception of labs and clinicals, which must be completed at an approved site. - All courses in this program are offered via distance learning.
+Apprentice students are also required to complete 2,000 hours of onthe-job training per year, for a total of 6,000 hours. - 12 Completion of the Substance Abuse Counseling Education Career Studies Certificate requires that some courses be taken via distance learning. - 13 This program is also offered through the Weekend College.